nickthecoder/tedi/README.md

 So it seems there's a lot of work to be done to convert TextArea into an efficient general purpose editor.
 Alas, there's a good chance that I won't put in that amount of work, so Tedi will probably remain as poorly written as TextArea.
 Sorry.

+## Right-to-Left and Accessibility

+I've keep code which handles right-to-left support, and accessibility support.
+However, I don't understand them, nor how to use them, so I may have broken them without knowing.
+Help will be appreciated; even just a confirmation on whether they do work!